ankita-jha/ankita-jha/README.md

 Hey there!
 I'm Ankita, a software developer fueled by coffee and a love for coding.
 I specialize in full-stack software engineering, and I'm always eager to learn and explore new technologies.

 - 🔭 I’m currently working on a stock prediction project and portfolio application integrated with blogging.
-- 🌱 I’m currently learning Full stack technologies - Next.Js, webpack, babel
+- 🌱 I’m currently learning ELK stack
-- 💬 Ask me about AWS, React.
+- 💬 Ask me about AWS, MERN, React and Python
 - 📫 How to reach me: ankitajhaswe@gmail.com
 - 😄 Pronouns: SHE/HER.
-- ⚡ Fun fact: I'm fueled by coffee and love exploring new coffee shops in my free time!
+- ⚡ Fun fact: I love exploring new coffee shops in my free time!

 ## Skills